aaronfc/unnamed-rts/docs/tasks.md

 ## Tasks

-## Pipeline
+## Stream related
 - [ ] Next projects?
     - Improving skills
     - ...
-- [ ] Get back to the documentation - offcamera
-    - [ ] Update it
-    - [ ] Plan next steps
-- [X] Get up to date with current situation.
-- [o] Buildings!
-    - [X] Villager building action
-    - [X] Building being constructed progress ~
-    - [X] Menu
-	- [X] Display menu for building when villagers selected
-	- [X] Enable placing building and starting a construction when clicked on the map.
-Make villagers build it.
-	- [X] Do not allow for buildings to be constructed over resources or other buildings.
-	- [X] If building can't be placed, we need to inform the user
-	- [X] Update icons / assets for the menu (make it a little better looking)
-	- [X] Display building cost per building
-	- [X] Make the menu generic so that new building buttons appear automatically
-    - [X] Make construction consume resources
-	- The easiest way would be to not allow building over entities (in the end we won't allow to build over enemies)
-    - [X] 🐛 When placing a building (to construct) we lose the "move" event when mouse is over anything different from the map (for example, entities like villagers or other buildings)
-    - [X] 🐛 When we left-click while building, the next right-click will not work.
-Solution: left-click should stop the building process.
-    - [X] 🐛 When houses are `.destroy()`ed something is not being correctly removed, since the input over the place that occupied the house doesn't work anymore.
-Reproduce: Click the build a house button, and then move over the map to somewhere.
-Click escape and the house will disappear.
-Now input on that same place will not work (try to use the multi-selection box)
-    - [X] 🐛 When commanding a single unit to complete a construction the full group moves instead of only the selected one.
-Reproduce: Command all the entities to gather resource and then select a single unit and command to complete the construction of a started house.
-    - [ ] ❓ When a villager dies what happens with an ongoing action to start a building? (action menu open and the house being placed)
-    - [ ] 💎 Improve building "progress" display (progress bar)
-    - [ ] 💎 Mark unavailable buildings (not enough resource case) in the menu
-    - [ ] 💎 Make `action_menu.js` generic so that we can have not only `building` actions but also any other actions - extract building logic to a separate `building_action.js` or sth like that.
+    - Game jams (itch.io, suggested by @KadinsGameLounge)
+    - Testing new frameworks / tools / libraries:
-- [X] Population control
+	- GameMaker

-    - [X] Create maximum population counter
-    - [X] Display maximum counter in the GUI
-    - [X] Accept new orders but do not execute them until we have free space for the new villagers.
-    - [X] New house should increase by some amount (5) the maximum population counter until some predefined limit (200)
+## Pipeline
 - [X] New building: storage
     - [X] Decide on asset for this building: Wooden cabin
     - [X] Create new entity
     - [X] Add this entity to the `action_menu.js`
     - [X] Make villagers go to "closest" storage (and not only the towncenter)
-- [ ] 💎 Make villagers look for the closest resource and if it's closer than X start collecting from the new resource when the first one is exhausted.
+- [X] 💎 Make villagers look for the closest resource and if it's closer than X start collecting from the new resource when the first one is exhausted.
 Nice to have since we moved from a big resource to a set of smaller resources.
 - [ ] Refactor all building-related logic duplicated on `House` and `Storage`
 - [ ] Refactor all storage-related logic duplicated on `TownCenter` and `Storage`
+- [ ] Get back to the documentation - offcamera, maybe?
+    - [ ] Update it - we have now assets 🎉
+    - [ ] Plan next steps
+- [ ] 🧠 Document what will the 0.4 verison include - Tower Defense!!
+- [ ] Buildings 2
+    - [ ] ❓ When a villager dies what happens with an ongoing action to start a building? (action menu open and the house being placed)
+    - [ ] 💎 Improve building "progress" display (progress bar)
+    - [ ] 💎 Mark unavailable buildings (not enough resource case) in the menu
+    - [ ] 💎 Make `action_menu.js` generic so that we can have not only `building` actions but also any other actions - extract building logic to a separate `building_action.js` or sth like that.
 - [ ] 🐛 When fighting villagers push other villagers (and the enemy) so they keep walking/while fighting and pushing the enemies in a straight linejj
-- [ ] 🧠 Document what will the 0.4 verison include - Tower Defense!!
 - [ ] Think about relationship between the "building cost" and "building health"
 - [ ] ⚠️  Add attribution to the house icon author: `Iconos diseñados por <a href="http://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.es/" title="Flaticon"> www.flaticon.es</a>`
 - [ ] 💎 Make the composed gameobjects animated? 🔥